 Before filing a court application (or a reply) about any of these family law issues, you will go through the following steps:

-- have a family needs assessment with a family justice counsellor,
+- have a needs assessment with a family justice counsellor,

 - take a parenting course, and

-- participate in at least one consensual dispute resolution session (such as mediation) if it’s okay to do this with the other person.
+- participate in at least one free consensual dispute resolution session if it's okay to do this with the other person.

 Who doesn't go through the early resolution steps?